-The new Jaeger-LeCoultre Master Calendar Meteorite (refs.
-Q1558421 & Q1552540) features the same well-known dial layout spiced with a nice-looking dial plate cut from a meteorite.
-Although the material is not terribly rare (eBay is full with all sorts of celestial stones), it usually takes a very skilled artisan to cut the stone at an angle that allows it to truly shine.
-Also, there is a great deal of wealthy persons fed up with the usual enameled or engine-turned dials that usually accompany dressy timekeepers.
-This gorgeous new model seems to be designed with the nerds in mind: the sort of guys that made their fortune not selling oil, or diamonds, or other raw materials, but offering the crowd software that actually makes their life a lot easier.
+What is a dress watch?
+For many, it requires a compact body and an enameled or engine-turned dial with classic hands.
+You know, the usual stuff.
+The 2014 Jaeger-LeCoultre Master Calendar Meteorite (refs.
+Q1558421 & Q1552540) features the classic dial layout spiced with a dial plate cut from a real meteorite.
+The material is not terribly rare: eBay is teeming with all sorts of celestial stones ready to mail.
+Yet, it usually takes a skilled artisan to cut the stone (or a slug) at a particular angle that allows it to truly shine.
+Jaeger-LeCoultre designed this gorgeous new model with nerds in mind.
+It targets high-school dropouts who made their fortune offering the world software or services that makes our life a lot easier.

 Offering two variations of the timepiece -one in rose gold (ref.
 Q1552540) and the other in stainless steel (ref.
 Q1558421)- Jaeger-LeCoultre targets two groups of people: those preferring highly contrast, flashy versions of classic designs and those leaning to less conspicuous, underrated watches respectively.